-Minority fa It r: incl s fincul, who designate here as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian of representations of the second of t
+Minority faculty: includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.

-Doctorate: It is such degrees as Proposition Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Heat in any field strong and Education, engineering, business, and public administration.
-Also includes term of legree for sugnated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OI oscor succine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVI of CDC or DCM), or law (JD).
+Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
+Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal master s degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).